brianrsavage/Code-A-Responsive-Design-Website-001/README.md

 	used css code to make the viewport look better when the window is made smaller/for those who are using tablets

+002.013 | Mobile Styles

+	added code to adjust the viewport on a mobile phone will be adding branches as I go along for organization and good habit